fbpx

 Pivot® Profiling Test

 The Pivot® test is based on a series of simple paired comparison tests where individual samples are assessed against a central sample referred to as the “Pivot” sample.
 When experimenting with beverages, the Pivot sample can be a blend or mixture of the samples in the flight.
-Assessors are required to evaluate, without limitations, the sensory profiles of products and compare them to the Pivot by identifying which perceptions are less or more intense than that of the Pivot.
+Trained assessors are asked to evaluate, without limitations, the sensory profiles of products and compare them to the Pivot by identifying which perceptions are less or more intense than that of the Pivot.
 A review and count of comments and terms are then undertaken to produce individual sensory profiles and create product comparisons.
 This method captures insightful information and draws on the lexicon and knowledge of the food or beverage assessor.
 It’s a novel sensory method in use in the alcoholic beverage industry where experts use established terminologies to evaluate wine, beer and spirits.
-The Pivot® test can be also applied to consumer goods and may be used with assessors/consumers who have sensory knowledge of the product and who are able to clearly articulate perceived sensations.
-This novel sensory test is more efficient than the classic QDA profiling methodology which requires sensory training on defined product attributes.
+The Pivot® test can be also applied to consumer goods and may be used with trained assessors/consumers who have good sensory knowledge of the product and who are able to clearly recognize and estimate the intensity of key sensory attributes.
+This novel sensory test is quicker than the classic QDA profiling methodology which requires extensive sensory training on defined product attributes.

 Textual or Lexical Analysis